akaFunk/BlinkyBar/Server/README.md

 Here is an example: http://192.168.138.1/get_image

+### get_image_scaled
+Returns the scaled version of the image, which is currently used for the LEDs.
+The image is of type PNG.

+Here is an example: http://192.168.138.1/get_image_scaled

 ## Website
 The website is delivered by the server to the webbrowser and provides the GUI for the LEDStrip.
 The application is based on [Vue.js](https://vuejs.org/), version 3.